-The school's criteria for graduation meet or exceed the requirements for admissions to universities and colleges in the United States to which Wesley College Preparatory School students typically apply, including those for admission to University of California (UC) system schools.
-Students are guided by their counselors to ensure that all requirements will be met, not only for the UC system but for any college or university to which a student seeks admission.
+The school's criteria for graduation (college preparatory diploma program) meet or exceed the requirements for admissions to universities and colleges in the United States to which Wesley College Preparatory School students typically apply, including those for admission to University of California (UC) system schools.
+Students are guidedby their counselors to ensure that all requirements will be met, not only for the UC system but for any college or university to which a student seeks admission.